 Source Code Audits

-Mergers and acquisitions pose special challenges when software assets are involved.
+Mergers and acquisitions (M&As) pose special challenges when software assets are involved.

 Corporations frequently acquire software intellectual property when purchasing or merging with other business entities.
 Such acquisitions pose special challenges when software assets are involved, including rectifying security problems, addressing licensing concerns caused by the use of open source software (“OSS”), and evaluating the maintainability and reliability of purchased software.
 Just as a sophisticated home-buyer will inspect a home before purchasing it, prospective corporate purchasers are well-advised to inspect the security and merchantability of source code before purchasing or bidding on software assets.
 Sellers are best off when they thoroughly understand the state of their own products and can anticipate potential objections.
 However, decision-makers often lack the ability to knowledgably inspect source code and assess it for risks, increasing the likelihood of negative outcomes.